boazbk/tcs/lec_14_PvsNP.md

 * Explore the consequences of $\mathbf{P}=\mathbf{NP}$ \
 * _Search-to-decision_ reduction: transform algorithms that solve decision version to search version for $\mathbf{NP}$-complete problems. \
 * Optimization and learning problems \
-* Quantifier elimination and solving polynomial hieararchy. \
+* Quantifier elimination and solving polynomial hierarchy. \
 * What is the evidence for $\mathbf{P}=\mathbf{NP}$ vs $\mathbf{P}\neq \mathbf{NP}$?